News

 How To Write An SEO Friendly Blog Article

-Unless you’re a digital marketing wizard or an SEO expert, the thought of trying to optimise your automotive or car leasing website may be daunting, and although we strongly recommend getting an expert involved for the nitty-gritty stuff, we find many leasing brokers and car dealers like to lend a hand when it comes to writing blog articles, which is great… providing they’re doing it correctly.
+Unless you’re a digital marketing wizard or an SEO expert, the thought of trying to optimise your automotive or car leasing website may be daunting.
+Although we strongly recommend getting an expert involved for the nitty-gritty stuff, we find many leasing brokers and car dealers like to lend a hand when it comes to writing blog articles, which is great… providing they’re doing it correctly.

 1. Do Your (Keyword) Research

-Firstly, when it comes to optimising your blog posts, and writing articles in general, you need to know who you are trying to target and what they’re looking for.
-Chances are you’ll naturally include keywords throughout your article without realising it but if you spend a small amount of time at the start conducting some simply keyword research, you may discover some related or long-tail keywords you may not have originally considered.
+Firstly, when it comes to optimising your blog posts and writing articles in general, you need to know who you are trying to target and what they’re looking for.
+Chances are you’ll naturally include keywords throughout your article without realising it, but if you spend a small amount of time at the start conducting some simple keyword research, you may discover some related or long-tail keywords you hadn’t originally considered.

 Pro Tip: There are many free tools available to help you conduct keyword research, for example Google Keyword Planner.